Skip Navigation

 Annotation: This manual is designed to help dental clinic staff with all aspects of clinic development and ongoing operations.
 Chapter topics include essential elements, facilities and staffing, finances, administrative operations, quality management, and clinical operations.
 Links to sample policies, efficiency tips, professional standards, supply lists, floor plans, design tips, equipment photographs, customizable budget worksheets, funding strategies, quality-improvement plans, fact sheets, and websites are included.
 [Partially funded by the Maternal and Child Health Bureau]

-Keywords: Adults, Dental care, Dental clinics, Manuals, Oral health, Professional training, Program management
+Keywords: Adults, Dental clinics, Manuals, Oral health, Oral health care, Professional training, Program management

 Kilpatrick SJ, Papile LA, Macones GA eds.
 2017.
 Guidelines for perinatal care (8th ed.).
 Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American College of Obstetricians and Gynecologists, 691 pp.